Transition risks |

 |

-- Actively engages in industry-academia collaboration projects and focus on emerging low-carbon steelmaking technologies, including: replacing a portion of iron ores with reduced iron, replacing coal injection with hydrogen injection, as well as implementing carbon capture and other applications.
+Actively engage in industry-academia collaboration projects and focus on emerging low-carbon steelmaking technologies, including: charging low carbon ferrous burden into BF, replacing coal injection with hydrogen injection, as well as implementing carbon capture and other applications.

 |